WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 It is a good idea to keep the two in separate analog backups, such as a laminated paper written with pencil.
 In order to defend against nature destroying fragile paper, you can consider stamping the words into metal.
-Use two different backups and locations for the mnemonic and password, because whoever has both [including a physical attacker] has full access to your sats.
 Find a secure physical location to store the backups, maybe a home safe, or an expert security deposit box.

 Please see [this great guide](https://github.com/6102bitcoin/FAQ/blob/master/seed.md#3-Storing-your-Seed) on how to properly store your seed.